-Here’s a question most parents don’t want to answer: when SHTF, will your children be able to survive on their own?
+Here’s a question most parents don’t want to answer—when SHTF, will your children be able to survive on their own?

-Unlike the generations before them, kids these days heavily rely on technology.
+Unlike the generations before them, kids these days rely heavily on technology.
 Most of them are used to getting everything they want in a snap.
-If they want food, kids would just call for pizza.
-If they need to go somewhere, they’d book an Uber.
+If a kid wants food, they’ll just call for pizza.
+Need to go somewhere?
+Problem solved—they’ll book an Uber.
 If they want to watch something, they can stream it on demand.

 While technology has a lot of benefits, kids should be oriented about working with their hands and learning valuable skills that don’t come with a click of a button.